 ‘Music nurtures the soul…’

 The Mount Beauty Band Program began in 1987 under the directorship of Mr Glenn Ramage.
-The program has continued under the direction of Mark Poland, Dave Robinson, Pip Cain, Jarrod Policha and with our current Director, Braam de Villiers.
+The program has continued under the direction of Mark Poland, Dave Robinson, Pip Cain, Jarrod Policha, Braam de Villiers and with our current Director, Belle Hungerford.

-The band program concentrates on brass and woodwind instruments, with intermediate and senior bands, as well as ensembles.
+The band program concentrates on brass and woodwind instruments, with intermediate and senior band.

-Instrumental lessons are currently taught by Braam de Villiers, who joined us in 2018.
+Instrumental lessons are currently taught by Belle Hungerford, who joined us in 2021.

 Music students attend weekly lessons with our qualified and talented music staff.
 Lessons are in small groups of up to four students.
 These lessons are held during class time; times are alternated weekly to ensure students are not repeatedly missing the same class.
 Regular home practice is expected to ensure maximum skill development.